crossroadlabs/ExpressCommandLine/README.md

 Optional parameters:

 * `--spm` use Swift Package Manager instead of Carthage.
-Default is false.
-Always true on Linux.
+Is default on Linux.
 * `--carthage` use Carthage as package manager.
-Default is true.
-Always false on Linux.
+Is default for OS X. Not available on Linux.
 * `--fetch` fetch dependencies without building.
 Default is false.
-Always true for SPM.
+Always true for SPM as it has no separate build dependencies option.
 * `--no-refetch` build dependencies without fetching.
 Default is false.
 Always false for SPM.
 * `--path path/to/the/app` can be used outside the app's folder explicitly specifying the path to the app.

 ### Update project dependencies

-This one for updating already installed project dependencies (frameworks and libs)
+To update project dependencies according to `Cartfile` or `Package.swift` call `update` command:

 ```sh
 swift-express update